 Moisture

 Moisture levels are critical.
-Keep flower dry but not deprived of moisture.
+Keep the flower dry but not deprived of moisture.
 Otherwise, you risk turning your flower brittle and flavorless.
 Flower that is too damp reduces airflow, creating mold and bacteria.
 Meanwhile, too much humidity and stale air can negatively impact flavor due to excess ammonia in the chemical equation.

 Regulate moisture levels with freshness packs (also called humidor packets).
 These products have helped cigar makers and consumers control humidity levels with relative ease for ages.